crypto101/book/stream-ciphers.rst

 The attacker can repeat this for the penultimate byte.
 They submit a plaintext :math:`A` that's two bytes shorter than the block size.
-The oracle will encrypt a first block consisting of that :math:`A` followed by the first two bytes of the secret suffix, :math:`s_0s_1`.
+The :term:`oracle` will encrypt a first block consisting of that :math:`A` followed by the first two bytes of the secret suffix, :math:`s_0s_1`.
 The attacker remembers that block.